MohammedYaseen97/emlov2-assignment4/README.md

 ## Description

-In this assignment, we add DVC support to the repo, and conduct hyperparameter sweep using optuna.
+In this assignment, we deploy using gradio and optimise runs using torchscript.

 ## How to run